Who deserves mercy most?

 The answer: the one closest to me.

 The driver’s seat had collapsed, striking my four-year-old’s jaw.
 He was crying.
-I could hear the think siren of an ambulance on the way.
+I could hear the thin siren wail of an ambulance on the way.

 I knew it was coming for my children.